Highest warning level declared: Indonesian volcano Semeru spews…

 Residents within a five-mile radius of the crater were advised to leave the area.
 There is a tsunami warning in Japan.

 From the early hours of the morning, the volcano had repeatedly spewed hot ash up to 1,500 meters into the sky.
 The dense cloud of ash descended on the area in a seven kilometer radius around the crater.
-Nothing was initially known about injuries or damage.
+Nothing was initially known regarding injuries or damage.

 The potential for further high ash columns and pyroclastic flows – extremely fast lava flows – is very high, the volcanology authority said.
 The Indonesian authorities imposed a total exclusion zone of five kilometers around the crater and a partial exclusion zone 13 kilometers away on the south-eastern slope.